wooseoklee1210/Freecoding/README.md

 Abstract :

-This herb is the source herb of a high school student in Korea.
+This Hub is the source db of a high school student in Korea.
 I leave a description of the source and the content developed during my student life.
 If you need it, feel free to use it.